cheese1/medusawiki/FAQ's-and-Fixes.md

 ## What is a network time zone warning?

-Sickrage uses a file called [network_timezones.txt](https://github.com/pyMedusa/sickrage.github.io/blob/master/sb_network_timezones/network_timezones.txt) to check the timezone of a tv channel.
+Medusa uses a file called [network_timezones.txt](https://github.com/pyMedusa/sickrage.github.io/blob/master/sb_network_timezones/network_timezones.txt) to check the timezone of a tv channel.
-This allows Sickrage to calculate the exact time that a show airs in your OWN timezone.
+This allows Medusa to calculate the exact time that a show airs in your OWN timezone.
 When it's 12:00 in Europe its 04:00-06:00 in the US etc.
-By knowing this Sickrage can start searching on a more precise time.
+By knowing this Medusa can start searching on a more precise time.
 This might help downloading an episode quicker. (depending on the timezone where you are located.)
-If there isn't a tv timezone known to Sickrage it will start searching by date, so at 0:00 midnight local time.
+If there isn't a tv timezone known to Medusa it will start searching by date, so at 0:00 midnight local time.

 An network time zone warning will look like this: